mediaexplorer74/GeoWar/README.md

-# GeoWar - Neon branch ("NeonShooter" v1.0.15.0)
+# GeoWar - Neon branch ("NeonShooter" v1.0.16.0)
 ![](Images/logo.png)

 ## About
 This is my *veeery quuuick* W10M port of [Nixxs's GeoWar](https://github.com/Nixxs/GeoWar) project.
 I mixed it with MonoGame NeonShooter game sample :)

-Main goal: do some testing/exploration of new "native" (not mine/not tweaked) MonoGame.Framework.WindowsUniversal (v3.7.xx or v3.8.xx) package !
+Main goal: do some testing/exploration of new "native" (not mine/not tweaked) MonoGame.Framework.WindowsUniversal (v3.7.1.189) package !

 ## Screenshot(s)
 ![](Images/shot01.png)